ArshiaHashemi/Heterogeneous-Agent-Macroeconomics-in-Julia/README.md

-# Introduction to Heterogeneous Agent Macroeconomics
+# Heterogeneous Agent Macroeconomics in Julia
 Arshia Hashemi
 Kenneth C. Griffin Department of Economics
 The University of Chicago